-Capital Solutions Open RFP Evaluation Proposal: Approve mdoification of an existing \$5 million media Budderfly's various customer sites. ım term loar n facility provided solely by Green Bank to fund work in progress at Criteria Rating Explanation Sco re 1 Meeting Green Bank Goals - how well does this project align with the Green Bank's goals?
+Capital Solutions Open RFP Evaluation Proposal: Approve mdoification of an existing \$5 million mediu Budderfly's various customer sites. ım term loar n facility provided solely by Green Bank to fund work in progress at Criteria Rating Explanation Score g Green Bank Goals - how well does this project align e Green Bank's goals?
 High This loan facility provides more affordable capital to Budderfly, an innovative CT-based, energy efficiency provider, focused on providing high scale energy efficiency upgrades to restaurant franchises.
-2 Green B the Gree ank Essentiality - to what extent is participation by en Bank essential to the success of the project?
-Medium While Budderfly did have access to capital, it will be at significantly higher interest rates, which could hinder the company's long term deployment goals.
-Ultimately - by showing partnership with the Green Bank, Budderfly improves its position vis a vis DOE-LPO for a SEFI facility 3 Project stated g Feasibility - How feasible is the project to achieve its oals?
-High The energy efficiency measures employed by Budderfly are expected to save 5,814 MWh in CT in 2022 and 51,815 MWh across the US 4 Project Connect Replicability - Could a similar project be replicated in iicut or elsewhere, or is this a unique opportunity?
-High The company has nearly 5,000 contracts from Connecticut to California, and a revenue growth of 50% in 2022 3 5 Relevan sufficier it Experience - Does the proposer offer relevant and nt experience for the type of project being proposed?
+3 ank Essentiality - to what extent is participation by en Bank essential to the success of the project?
+While Budderfly did have access to capital, it will be at significantly higher interest rates, which could hinder the company's long term deployment goals.
+Ultimately - by showing partnership with the Green Bank, Budderfly improves its position vis a vis DOE-LPO for a SEFI facility 2 3 Project I stated g Feasibility - How feasible is the project to achieve its oals?
+High The energy efficiency measures employed by Budderfly are expected to save 5,814 MWh in CT in 2022 and 51,815 MWh across the US - Replicability - Could a similar project be replicated in ticut or elsewhere, or is this a unique opportunity?
+High The company has nearly 5,000 contracts from Connecticut to California, and a revenue growth of 50% in 2022 t Experience - Does the proposer offer relevant and nt experience for the type of project being proposed?
 High Budderfly is in its 6th year of operation with significant contract value and is led and managed by a group of four executives with (collectively) over 100 years of experience in disciplines from management consulting, engineering, technology-based solutions, expense management software, finance and the law.
 6 Referen ices High Green Bank staff has spoken with senior and subordinated lenders to Budderfly who have spoken highly of management and Budderfly's business operations, this includes conversations with transaction managers at CT Innovations and DECD.
-7 Pending Litigation None 3 8 Manage ment and character review Medium CEO, Albert Subbloie, Jr. had issues regarding SEC filings with his previous company, Tangoe.
+7 Pending Litigation High None None 8 Manage ment and character review Medium CEO, Albert Subbloie, Jr. had issues regarding SEC filings with his previous company, Tangoe.
 Staff does not consider these matters disqualifying.
-Bonus Points Rating Explanation Sco re 1 Project benefits LMI or underserved communities N/A 0 2 Project hazardo benefits communities with environmentally us areas, such as superfund sites N/A 0 TOTAL SCORE Pass 22/2 24
+Bonus Points Rating Explanation Score benefits LMI or underserved communities N/A 0 benefits communities with environmentally us areas, such as superfund sites N/A 0 nazardo , Doss 22/24 TOTAL SCORE Pass 22/24